Engineering a New Product from Your Initial Concept

 Once you’ve approved the first generation drawings, prototypes should be made for every new product so you can test that the function and fit of what you have in mind.
 Prototypes also give you products that you can show to your prospective customers for market research purposes.
 We can provide you with a quote from one of our manufacturers that specialize in making prototypes after the first generation drawings are complete.

 Quality Testing of the Prototype

-Once the prototypes have been made, depending on your location, our engineer may inspect them to make sure they’re made to print; then you can perform your own tests and use them for marketing purposes.
+Once the prototypes have been made, depending on your location, the engineers may inspect them to make sure they’re made to print; then you can perform your own tests and use them for marketing purposes.
 It’s critical that you thoroughly test your prototypes for fit, size, function, and finish.

 Updates and Product Revisions

 There are always changes that are made after the first prototype is made.
-Your customers might make suggestions that would enhance your product’s features, our engineer could come up with ideas to help improve the design for manufacturing purposes, or the prototype might provide you with the spark for new ideas or improvements.
+Your customers might make suggestions that would enhance your product’s features, the engineers we’ve partnered with could come up with ideas to help improve the design for manufacturing purposes, or the prototype might provide you with the spark for new ideas or improvements.

 Finalizing Product Drawings for Production

-Once you’ve fine-tuned the design, our engineer can produce final, production ready drawings, and we will be ready to go to China for a production quote.
+Once you’ve fine-tuned the design, the engineers can produce final, production ready drawings, and we will be ready to go to China for a production quote.

 The engineering and prototyping process is different for every product.
 Some projects might require multiple design changes and prototypes, while others, if the products are simple, could be done with several sets of drawings and one prototype.
 We will work with you to expedite the product development phase as quickly as possible.